-The future chosen locations of the battery gigafactories will considerable shape geography and geo-economics of the auto industry for the next decades.
-They have numerous advantages towards those car construction plants, having no gigafactory in their direct neighborhood and rely on long-distance imports from Asia.
+The future chosen locations of the battery gigafactories will considerably shape the geography and geo-economics of the auto industry for the next decades.
+They have numerous advantages over car construction plants that have no gigafactory in their direct neighbourhood and rely on long-distance imports from Asia.
 The extended supply chain of those gigafactories also guarantees a large number of skilled jobs in the future.
-Hence, for European governments it is very alarming when its carmakers invest seven times more in EV production in China than at their home markets.
-A European car battery value chain alone has been estimated to be wort of 250 bn Euros by 2025.
-In October, the European Commission has launched a 'European Battery Alliance' in October 2017 to stimulate European and Asian companies to build battery factories in Europe.
+Hence, for European governments it is very alarming when its carmakers invest seven times more in EV production in China than in their home markets.
+A European car battery value chain alone has been estimated to be worth approximately 250 billion Euros by 2025.
+The European Commission has launched a 'European Battery Alliance' in October 2017 to stimulate European and Asian companies to build battery factories in Europea.